NYC Ferry: Ferry fleet

 The Brooklyn Army Terminal and Brooklyn Navy Yard were considered for the location of the vessel maintenance facility.
 The Navy Yard option, which the city preferred because of its proximity to the "core operating area" of the routes and would allow an extra station to be added there in the future, was eventually selected.
 Renovation of the site was required to remove an existing pier and replace it with a new structure capable of docking up to 25 boats.
 This new facility is responsible for performing regular cleaning and maintenance on the vessels.
 The construction work began in spring 2017 with completion in March 2019.

 Originally three of the twenty 149-passenger vessels were to be reconfigured into 250-passenger boats.
-The plan was scrapped as the city will be ordering additional 250 or 350 passenger vessels.
-In September 2017, the NYCEDC ordered three new 350-passenger boats for NYC Ferry service to supplement the 20 original boats.
-Metal Shark will build the new boats for $7 million to $7.5 million each.
+The plan was scrapped, as in September 2017, the NYCEDC ordered three new 350-passenger boats for NYC Ferry service to supplement the 20 original boats.
+Metal Shark built the new boats for $7 million to $7.5 million each.
 Three more large boats were ordered in November 2017.
-Additional large boats (250-350 passenger) are expected to be ordered within 2019–2020.
 As part of the contract between the city and Hornblower, both parties have options for the city to buy the boats in the future.
 The first of the new 350-passenger boats was delivered in July 2018.

 By early 2020, a total of 31 vessels were in active service.
 In April, the first two vessels powered by engines meeting EPA Tier 4 emissions standards were delivered, with five additional ferries under construction and scheduled to enter service by the end of the year.
 By this time, the construction program had expanded beyond Metal Shark to include other shipbuilders in both Louisiana and Florida.

-Before being allowed to pilot a NYC Ferry vessel, prospective captains are tested using a ferry simulation at the State University of New York Maritime College in Throgs Neck.
+Before being allowed to pilot a NYC Ferry vessel, prospective captains are tested using a ferry simulation at the State University of New York Maritime College in Throggs Neck.
 As of April 2017, there were plans to hire up to 50 captains by 2018.
 In July 2017, Hornblower started looking to hire 80 deckhands to dock boats.